What States Are Banning E-Bikes? 2026 Reality Check

 Bottom line

 E-bikes are not banned in the United States.
 Class 1 and Class 2 are legal to buy, own, and ride on public roads in every state.
-Class 3 is legal in 43 states and DC (in DC only as a licensed motor-driven cycle in theory) but restricted on paths in most.
+Class 3 is legal in 44 states — every state except Kentucky, Massachusetts, Montana, North Carolina, Pennsylvania, and South Carolina — but not in DC, and it is restricted on paths in most states.
 Only New Jersey requires licensing, registration, and insurance for a standard e-bike, and only Hawaii requires a one-time registration fee.

 What to do next